Digital-Alchemy-TS/documentation/docs/home-automation/quickstart/haos/index.md

 Welcome to the **Digital Alchemy** Home Automation quickstart project!

 This guide is built for [HAOS](https://developers.home-assistant.io/docs/operating-system/) & setups where the [Supervisor](https://developers.home-assistant.io/docs/supervisor/) is available.
-The is intended to run from inside of a [Local Addon](/docs/home-automation/quickstart/automation-quickstart/addon), and many workflows have been fined tuned for the specific use case.
+The is intended to run from inside of an [addon](/docs/home-automation/quickstart/haos/addon), and many workflows have been fined tuned for the specific use case.

-> 🦺 Docker based setups and those wanting to run code remotely should use the [Automation Standalone](https://github.com/Digital-Alchemy-TS/automation-standalone) project.

 ## 🚀 Setup